nicolasgere/graphql-ts/README.md

 # This project is not maintained anymore
-Due to the lack of time, if someone want to maintain it, your welcome.
+Due to the lack of time.
+Sorry for that

 If you are looking for alternatives, check out the [awesome-graphql list](https://github.com/chentsulin/awesome-graphql#lib-ts), where you can find similar libraries like [typegql](https://github.com/prismake/typegql), [TypeGraphQL](https://19majkel94.github.io/type-graphql) or [graphql-schema-decorator](https://github.com/indigotech/graphql-schema-decorator)
 .